Erskine (surname)

 Erskine is a Scottish surname.
 The name is derived from a habitational name from a location (Erskine) on the southern bank of the River Clyde, near Glasgow.
 This place was first recorded in 1225 as Erskin.
 Early spellings of the place include: Yrskin (1227); Ireskin (1262); Harskin (1300), and Irschen (1300).
 The Scottish Gaelic form of the surname is Arascain.
 Legend dictates that the name was given by King Malcolm II to a man who killed the Danish General Enrique at the Battle of Murthill.
-He is said to have shown the bloody knife to king and said eris-skyne, meaning "upon the knife".
+He is said to have shown the bloody knife to king and said eris-skyne (air a' scèin), meaning "upon the knife".
 The King, in honour of his valour, granted him the surname Eriskine.